replicatedhq/kurl.sh/src/markdown-pages/addons/velero.md

 Velero requires a backend object store where it will save your backups.
 For the initial install the local Ceph Object Gateway will be configured as the backend if the Rook add-on is enabled.
-This is not suitable for a production install because loss of the cluster will mean loss of backups.
+This is not suitable for disaster recovery because loss of the cluster will mean loss of backups.
 The add-on includes plugins for using AWS, Azure, or GCP object stores as backends.

 #### AWS S3